-Peter’s new congregation were introduced to the Bible by his (missing) predecessor, and they’ve taken to it enthusiastically, calling themselves Jesus Lover One, Jesus Lover Two, etc. Their ‘faces’ resemble “a placenta with two foetuses…nestled knee to knee.”
+Peter’s new congregation were introduced to the Bible by his (missing) predecessor, and they’ve really taken to it enthusiastically, calling themselves Jesus Lover One, Jesus Lover Two, etc. Their ‘faces’ resemble “a placenta with two foetuses…nestled knee to knee.”

 To speak their language, Peter would “need to rip off his own head and gargle through the stump.”
 (Any linguists want a challenge?!)

 It’s not a mystery or a religious satire, but a tale of grief and failure of communication – interplanetary email can be a bitch.

 I’m currently slogging through the latest Zadie Smith, but I should be back with a Wind River review soon……